formtapez/ZigUP/README.md

 * Output for one normal LED or up to 10 WS2812B/Neopixel RGB-LEDs (controllable via ZigBee)
 * Analog input to measure voltages of up to 32 Volt.
 (Voltage will be reported via ZigBee)

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Connection diagrams